Oral Histories of the Mount Vernon Ladies' Association

 Scope and Contents

-The oral histories collected by the MVLA and the Washington Library include personal memories and reminscences of previous Regents, Vice Regents, and Mount Vernon employees.
+The oral histories collected by the MVLA and the Washington Library include personal memories and reminiscences of previous Regents, Vice Regents, and Mount Vernon employees.
 The majority of the collection was recorded during the 2000s-2010s by staff members Sandra Robinette and Mary Thompson.
 This collection grows and accrues more recordings every year as other long-term employees and Board members contribute their stories.
 Mount Vernon's oral histories have most often been recorded via audio tape, some of which were then transferred to CD.
-The recording of Will Holland, Tomb Guard, was originally recorded via phonograph onto a LP record, but was later transferred to audio cassette tape.
-The LP version is currently housed in the Audio/Visual Collection of the MVLA.
-The date range of this collection is 1957-2015 (with undated items) but it consistently updated.
+The most recent interviews were digitally recorded and are only accessible in that format, or via the transcriptions.
+The date range of this collection is 1984-2020, but is consistently updated.

 Conditions Governing Access